royratcliffe/clumsy_crucible/README.md

 ## Cost of heat loss

-Look up the $x$th cost within the $y$th grid row given a grid of costs and an `X-Y` term.
+Look up the *x*th cost within the *y*th grid row given a grid of costs and an `X-Y` term.
 See the implementation below with a simple test.

 ``` prolog